-PRA has decades of experience working with community stakeholders at all levels to transform their systems to enhance care for people with behavioral health disorders.
-We collaborate with vested parties to review, assess, and advise policies, procedures, and financing strategies at the local, state, and federal levels.
-We are adept at evaluating current policies and practices for recommendations and enhancements to ensure that vulnerable populations receive entitled care and support.
+PRA has decades of experience working with community stakeholders to transform their systems to enhance care for people with behavioral health conditions.
+We collaborate with vested parties to review, assess, and advise on policies, procedures, and financing strategies at the local, state, and federal levels.
+We are adept at evaluating current policies and practices for recommendations and enhancements to ensure that marginalized populations receive entitled care and support.

 Community Triage Center—Minnehaha, South Dakota

-The Community Triage Center (CTC) is a collaborative, community-wide project purposed to engage in a planning process over the last 5 years to research if this model could be implemented in Minnehaha and Lincoln Counties.
-The strategic intent being to provide a better option for individuals in crisis who do not belong in an emergency room or jail.
+The Community Triage Center (CTC) is a collaborative, community-wide project purposed to engage in a planning process over the last 5 years to research if this model could be implemented in Minnehaha and Lincoln Counties, South Dakota.
+The strategic intent of the project was to establish a better option for people in crisis who do not belong in an emergency room or jail.